ArnaudDarre/pallote-docs/docs/utilities/color.md

 Use this utility props and classes to apply a custom background or stroke colour to an element.

-If you are using the React package, wrap your component with the `<Color />` component.
+If you are using the React package, wrap your component within the `<Layer />` component.
 For Pallote CSS, simply apply the classes to your element.

 :::info Text colour
 The text colour is automatically applied using the `contrast` colour variables.